 Here are a handful of my photo essays and other projects, most of them works-in-progress.
 I see my photography as a kind of short-form journalism, a way to tell a story and communicate an idea without using constructs and formulations.
 What I love most about photography is its intimacy.
 It speaks to the heart and captures the imagination, but without saying a word.

-I've been documenting Burning Man for the past nine years.
+I've been documenting Burning Man for the past ten years.
 It's without doubt one of the world's hippest and most mind-blowing gatherings.
 The event is a week-long celebration of free-form creativity and radical self-expression held each summer in Nevada's Black Rock Desert.
-Burning Man is hard to describe.
+Burning Man is tough to describe.
 It's not quite an art festival, not quite a desert rave, and not quite a social experiment — but something of all three.
 But why bother trying to describe it when the photos speak for themselves?
-This slideshow brings together some of the best images from 2004-2012.
-See also separate photo essays from 2005, 2006, 2007, 2008, 2009, 2010, 2011 and 2012.
+This slideshow brings together some of the best Burning Man images from the past decade.
+For a general overview of my photography from the event, please click on the image above.

 It's a place of uncommon natural beauty, an inland oasis surrounded by barren and unrelenting desert.
 But things are not quite what they seem at the Salton Sea.
 The lake is shrinking.
 The fish are dying.
 The birds are ailing.
 And the once-thriving communities along the shore are mostly abandoned.
 This photo essay attempts to capture the stark beauty of the place while also documenting the effects of environmental decline and devastation.